Mugicha: Types and Benefits of Japanese Barley Tea

-Although Mugicha is a staple beverage in Japan that is drunk throughout the year, the barley tea is especially favored during the hot summer months.
-In fact, you can see people drinking it everywhere in the summer in Japan.
+Although Mugicha is a staple beverage in Japan that is drunk throughout the year, it is especially favored during the hot summer months.
+In fact, you can see people drinking it everywhere in the summer.

-Mugicha is available in several forms in Japan, such as cans, bottles, and tea bags.
-You can buy any type of Mugicha in supermarkets, and canned and bottled ones can also be bought from vending machines in every corner of the city.
+Mugicha is available in several forms, such as cans, bottles, and tea bags, and you can buy any type of Mugicha in supermarkets, while canned and bottled ones can also be bought from vending machines in every corner of the city.

-In addition to being very easy to drink, the Japanese barley tea basically features a nice toasty aroma from roasted barley seeds.
+In addition to being very easy to drink, the Japanese barley tea is characterized by a nice toasty aroma from roasted barley seeds.
 Besides, it contains no caffeine, so you can serve it to children without any worries.

 Mugicha mainly comes in 3 types, “Rokujo Mugicha (六条麦茶)”, “Nijo Mugicha (二条麦茶)”, and “Blend Mugicha (ブレンド麦茶)”.

 - Rokujo Mugicha (六条麦茶): The most common variety using six-row barley which contains a moderate amount of protein.
 The main characteristic of Rokujo Mugicha is its good scent

 - Nijo Mugicha (二条麦茶): The one using two-row barley.
 Two-row barley is larger in size, richer in starch than six-row barley, and with Nijo Mugicha, you can enjoy the original natural sweetness of barley